bsherin/tacticdocs/docs/Working-With-Code-Resources.rst

 As shown above, you use the decorator ``@user_function`` to declare a user function, and ``@user_class`` for classes.

+Also, you can not use any decorators, and access the code in the code resource as raw text.
+Then you can exec the code with something like ``exec(code, globals())``.

 At this point, none of the class-related code has been tested.

 The `tile commands <tile-commands.html>`__ section of this documentation